W01 Activity: Team Project Setup

 edited, committed, and pushed the file.

-There were multiple changes made to the same file and Git doesn't know which to keep!
+There were multiple changes made to the same file and Git doesn't know which to keep.
 This results in a merge conflict.
-How can we avoid conflicts?
+How can conflicts be avoided?
 A couple of ways:

 - First, make sure whenever you sit down to work on the project you should pull before you do anything else to make sure you get changes any of your teammates have made recently.